CodeYourFuture/immersive-go-course/kafka-cron/README.md

  * A Kafka producer that reads configuration files for jobs and queues tasks for execution
  * A Kafka consumer that dequeues jobs from a queue and runs them

 Kafka itself is just a queue that lets you communicate in a structured and asynchronous way between producers and consumers.
-Therefore, all the scheduling logic for managing recurri ng jobs must be part of your producer (although it is recommended to reuse a suitable library to assist with parsing crontabs and scheduling).
-Every time a job is due to be run, you r producer creates a new message and writes it to Kafka, for a consumer to dequeue and run.
+Therefore, all the scheduling logic for managing recurring jobs must be part of your producer (although it is recommended to reuse a suitable library to assist with parsing crontabs and scheduling).
+Every time a job is due to be run, your producer creates a new message and writes it to Kafka, for a consumer to dequeue and run.

 We'll need to be able to run Kafka.
 The easiest way is to use `docker-compose`.
 The [conduktor/kafka-stack-docker-compose](https://github.com/conduktor/kafka-stack-docker-compose) project provides several starter configurations for running Kafka.
 The config for `zk-single-kafka-single.yml` will work for development purposes.